bonfire-networks/needle/README.md

 2. Ecto has no knowledge of the specialty of `Pointer`, e.g. `Repo.preload` does not work and you need to specify a join condition to join through a pointer.
-Use our functions or add extra associations with flexto configuration.
+Use our functions or add extra associations with exto configuration.
-3. Dereferencing a list of pointers requires a select query per table type that occurs in the input set.
+3. Dereferencing a list of needle requires a select query per table type that occurs in the input set.
 4. Reliance on user attention.
 You have to follow the instructions correctly to make the system work at all.